butterfill/love-logic-server/_notes/VSZHyAPGPFthEaaKpkef1.note.md

 ---
 This is as at `5/27/2025`.

-I decided to free some space by deleting submitted exercises that are older.
+I decided to free some space by deleting submitted exercises that are older (everything pre-2020).

+Here are the counts of exercises per year before I did this:

 ```json
 { "_id" : 2015, "count" : 697 }